nightfury1111111111/proof_wallet/docs/api/README.md

 enable(chainIds: string | string[]): Promise<void>
 ```

-The `window.keplr.enable(chainIds)` method requests the extension to be unlocked if it's currently locked.
+The `window.proof.enable(chainIds)` method requests the extension to be unlocked if it's currently locked.
 If the user hasn't given permission to the webpage, it will ask the user to give permission for the webpage to access Keplr.

 `enable` method can receive one or more chain-id as an array.
 When the array of chain-id is passed, you can request permissions for all chains that have not yet been authorized at once.